-- In 2017, 11% of high school students had used an e-cigarette in the past 30 days.34 By 2018, that number had risen to 21% and, by 2019, 27.5% of high school students had used e-cigarettes in the past month.^{33,35} - Ocompared with the very small amount of youth use in 2011 (1.5%), this represents an increase of more than 1,800% in just eight years, with a substantial increase occurring between 2013 and 2015, when use rose from 4.5% to 16%, coinciding with the emergence of JUUL.
-36-38
+- In 2017, 11.7% of high school students had used an e-cigarette in the past 30 days.34 By 2018, that number had risen to 21% and, by 2019, 27.5% of high school students had used e-cigarettes in the past month.^{33,35} That number dropped to 19.6% in 2020.175 - The current use rate among middle schoolers rose from 0.6% in 2011 to 10.5% in 2019.
+The rate dropped to 4.7% in 2020.
+175 - Using e-cigarettes has been shown to increase the likelihood of smoking cigarettes among young people, raising concerns that e-cigarettes are acting as entry nicotine products that may lead to use of more

-- The current use rate among middle schoolers rose from 0.6% in 2011 to 10.5% in 2019.39 - Using e-cigarettes has been shown to increase the likelihood of smoking cigarettes among young people, raising concerns that e-cigarettes are acting as entry nicotine products that may lead to use of more dangerous nicotine products.
-32,40,41 According to a recent study, U.S. youths are 4 times more likely to try cigarettes and 3 times more likely to currently use cigarettes if they previously used e-cigarettes.
-The study also estimated that e-cigarettes are likely responsible for 22% of new ever cigarette use (trying a cigarette) and 15.3% of current cigarette use for the same group - totaling nearly 200,000 new cigarette initiators 42 - Many young e-cigarette users do not know what is in the products they are using.
+- dangerous nicotine products. ^{32,40,41} According to a recent study, young people in the U.S. who had ever used e-cigarettes in 2018 had 7X higher odds of ever using cigarettes and 8X higher odds of currently using cigarettes one year later, compared with those who had never used an e-cigarette.
+176 Another study estimated that e-cigarettes are likely responsible for 22% of new ever cigarette use (trying a cigarette) and 15.3% of current cigarette use for the same group totaling nearly 200,000 new cigarette initiators.
+42 - Many young e-cigarette users do not know what is in the products they are using.
 A recent study found that 99% of all e-cigarette products sold at convenience stores, supermarkets and similar outlets contain nicotine.
 43 Yet, many young people aren't aware that the products they use, like JUUL, contain nicotine.
-22 In fact, a Truth Initiative study showed that nearly two-thirds of JUUL users aged 15-21 were not aware the product always contains nicotine. - As rates of use increase, we are also seeing the frequency of use (how many times a user vapes in a day) go up, indicating that users are not simply experimenting with e-cigarettes but are instead using them habitually.
-The 2019 National Youth Tobacco Survey data show that 34.2% of current high school e-cigarette users and 18.0% of current middle school e-cigarette users use e-cigarettes on 20 days or more per month and Monitoring the Future found that in 2019, 11.7% of high school seniors vape every day, suggesting that more users are becoming dependent on these products.^{39,44}
+22 In fact, a 2018 Truth Initiative study showed that nearly two-thirds of JUUL users aged 15-21 were not aware the product always contains nicotine. - As rates of use increase, we are also seeing the frequency of use (how many times a user vapes in a day) go up, indicating that users are not simply experimenting with e-cigarettes but are instead using them habitually.
+The 2020 National Youth Tobacco Survey data show that 38.9% of current high school e-cigarette users use e-cigarettes on 20 days or more per month up from 34.2% in 2019.
+175